-Mychal Denzel Smith Finds the Intersection of Past and Present: A Review of Invisible Man, Got The Whole World Watching
+Mychal Denzel Smith Finds the Intersection of Past and Present Invisible Man, Got The Whole World Watching (Book Review)

 "One of the most pernicious effects of racism on the psyche is the constant questioning of one's worth and purpose.
 It can be almost as debilitating as death.
 Almost.
 I don't wish to make these seem equivalent.
 I have my life; Travon does not."

 - Mychal Denzel Smith

 I don't remember how I originally heard about Mychal Denzel Smith's book.
 Maybe it was a tweet or Facebook post, which would make the most sense because I follow him on twitter and spend an exorbitant about of time on Facebook.
 Whatever it was, a tweet, the post, I immediately pre-ordered his book and then I forgot about it.

 A few weeks later, I got a surprise!
 A package came and I was ready to devour it, but I didn't.
 Like almost every book I have ever bought, I placed it on my shelf and forgot about it.
 Life was happening, and I was already deep into another book.
 I would get around to it, eventually.
 And then, all of a sudden I HAD to it read.
 Maybe I saw another tweet or post; maybe someone else was reading it.
 Whatever the case, it became an extension of me and was in my hands every chance I got.